rigetti/pyquil/docs/source/apidocs/gates.rst

 Native gates for Rigetti QPUs
 -----------------------------

 Physical quantum processors can enact a subset of all named gates.
 Luckily, a small set of gates is universal for quantum computation, so all named gates can be enacted by suitable combinations of physically realizable gates.
-Rigetti's superconducting quantum processors can perform :py:func:`RX` with ``angle=+-pi/2`` or ``angle=+-pi``, :py:func:`RZ` with an arbitrary angle, and :py:func:`CZ` interactions between neighboring qubits.
+Rigetti's superconducting quantum processors can perform :py:func:`RX` with ``angle=+-pi/2`` or ``angle=+-pi``, :py:func:`RZ` with an arbitrary angle, :py:func:`CZ` and parametric :py:func:`XY` interactions between neighboring qubits.
 Rigetti QPUs can natively measure in the computational (Z) basis.

 .. autosummary::
     :toctree: autogen